m3-learning/Impedance_Measurement_System_for_High-Speed_Cell_Sorting/README.md

 # Impedance_Measurement_System_for_High-Speed_Cell_Sorting

-This impedance measurement PCB can be mounted on a National Instruments PXI System with a PXI-5412 arbitrary waveform generator and a PXIe-5122 Oscilloscope or similar modules.R<sub>ref;</sub>.
-The voltage across R<sub>ref;</sub> and the entire circuit can be used to calculate impedance with the
+This impedance measurement PCB can be mounted on a National Instruments PXI System with a PXI-5412 arbitrary waveform generator and a PXIe-5122 Oscilloscope or similar modules.
+The voltage across R<sub>ref</sub> and the entire circuit can be used to calculate impedance with the
 <a href="https://assets.testequity.com/te1/Documents/pdf/impedance-measurement-handbook.pdf#page=23" target="_blank">I-V method</a>
  according to the following equation.